hallonapl/weatherapi/README.md

     Replace `<ResourceGroupName>` with the name of your Azure resource group.
 5. Open the WeatherApi/WeatherApi.sln solution in Visual Studio.
 6. Replace values in local.settings.json:
-    "WeatherClientSettings:ApiKey": <An API key to the openweathermap api>, "ConnectionStrings:StorageAccount": <The connection string to your storage account>
+    i.
+"WeatherClientSettings:ApiKey": <ApiKeyForOpenWeatherMap>,
+    ii.
+"ConnectionStrings:StorageAccount": <StorageAccountConnectionString>
+    `<StorageAccountConnectionString>` is the connection string for the newly created storage account `weatherapistorage` in Azure Portal.

 ## Usage
 1. Start the solution in Visual Studio.